Psychotrope37/bigphish/README.md

 NOTE: All other MacOS operation system (El Capitan, Yosemite, Mavericks etc...) still remain vulnerable to this exploit.

-Effectively 99.9% of the install base for older Mac operatimng systems still receiving secuirty updates do not offer this secuirty measure by default.
-For those wanting not wanting to upgrade to Sierra, set tty_tickets to ON for sudo. (http://blog.rongarret.info/2015/08/psa-beware-of-sudo-on-os-x.html)  I am exploring other vectors to see if a form of this issue persists, but I doubt anything will come of this outside of finding a critical error allowing talking as another tty.

 # Bigphish
 Easy to use exploit crafter for privilege escalation in OSX through systemwide root for all PID on sudo